slimy-sharky/slime-recipes/materials.md

 The film it creates is relatively thin, so it has little effect on the slime's stickiness.

 ## Xanthan Gum
-Xanthan gum is a polysaccharide used as a lubricant that forms thin film.
+Xanthan gum is a polysaccharide used as a lubricant that forms a thin film.
-It's resistant to heat and pH changes, so you can use it even when heating is required.
+It is resistant to heat and pH changes, so it can be used even when heating is required.
-It has a stringy texture, and it helps improve the slime's appearance.
+It has a stringy texture and helps improve the slime's appearance.
+Xanthan gum has a synergistic effect with guar gum, and they show maximum effect at a 1:4 ratio.

 ## Starch
-TBD
+Starch is a polymer composed of many glucose molecules.
+The properties of starch vary depending on the ratio of amylose to amylopectin, particle size, and crystalline structure, so starch properties differ among plant species.

+###　Potato Starch
+Potato starch has high viscosity and a thick consistency.
+It's suitable for making slime glossy because of its high transparency.

+###　Tapioca Starch
+Tapioca starch has high viscosity and creates a chewy texture.
+The chewy texture remains even after cooling.
+It also has high transparency like potato starch, but has lower consistency.

+### Glutinous rice starch
+Glutinous rice starch has very strong stickiness and creates a chewy texture like tapioca starch.
+When it's dissolved in water, the water turns white.